munzekm/MegaMunzek/content/welcome.md

   - getting-started
 ---

-Hey!
-Welcome to empress-blog, it's great to have you :)
+Hello!
+Welcome to my page, :)

+This page will help you learn a little bit about myself and what my interests are!

 We know that first impressions are important, so we've populated your new site with some initial **Getting Started** posts that will help you get familiar with everything in no time.
 This is the first one!

-### There are a few things that you should know up-front:
+### There are a few things that you should know about me:
+My name is Megan Munzek and I am a Computer Science Student at Allegheny College.
 1. empress-blog is designed to be a static site version of the amazing [Ghost blogging platform](https://ghost.org/)

+I am a student athlete on the swimming and diving team at allegheny college.
 1. empress-blog is designed for developers who know how to deploy a static site (folder of html files and assets) using something like S3 or even just on NGINX.
+I am a technical assisant in the film and video production at Allegheny College.
 1. If you are slightly less tech savvy or if you want to manage your blog outside of just a set of files in a git repo we highly recommend signing up for [Ghost](https://ghost.org/pricing/)

 ### Quick Start